xleonzhao/ccnp-encor/23-SD-Access-WAN.md

   * Cisco wireless: Cisco WLCs and APs
   * Cisco controller appliances: Cisco DNA Center and Cisco ISE are required
 * must support all of the hardware ASICs and FPGAs and software requirements
+* _SD-Access extension nodes_: Cisco access layer switches that do not actively participate in the SD-Access fabric but that are part of it because of automation

 ## Network Layer